travis-ci/docs-travis-ci-com/user/languages/java.md

   * [JDKs installed for **Trusty**](/user/reference/trusty/#jvm-clojure-groovy-java-scala-images)
   * [JDKs installed for **Precise**](/user/reference/precise/#jvm-clojure-groovy-java-scala-vm-images)

-### Switching JDKs Within One Job
+### Switching JDKs (Java 8 and below) Within One Job

-If your build needs to switch JDKs during a job, you can do so with `jdk_switcher use …`.
+If your build needs to switch JDKs (Java 8 and below) during a job, you can do so with `jdk_switcher use …`.

 ```yaml